Biglia out for four months after calf surgery

-AC Milan have confirmed midfielder Lucas Biglia will miss the next four months after suffering a calf injury during training last week.

-Biglia suffered the injury in his right leg on October 31 and missed Milan's last-gasp victory over Udinese in Serie A on Sunday as the Rossoneri evaluated the severity of the problem.
+Biglia suffered the injury in his right leg and missed Milan's last-gasp victory over Udinese in Serie A on Monday (AEDT) as the Rossoneri evaluated the severity of the problem.

-Scans confirmed surgery was required to fix the issue, and Biglia was operated on in Finland on Thursday.
+Scans confirmed surgery was required to fix the issue, and Biglia was operated on in Finland.

 Biglia's operation was a success, Milan confirmed in the build-up to their Europa League clash with Real Betis, but he faces a lengthy recovery.